 Both EU and non-EU citizens can open an account in person or online by verifying their identity via special tools.
 In some cases, it’s even possible to open a German bank account from abroad.

 Requirements to open a bank account as a foreigner

 If you want to open a bank account in Germany, you need to consider several requirements.
-There are also banks that will want to see only minimal documents from you, we will talk about them later on.
+Some banks will want to see only minimal documents from you; we will talk about them later on.